Fund Raising

 Note: there will be a few appointments to buy books on Friday from 3 until 6pm – a link to make an appointment will be posted a few weeks before the sale on FACE BOOK and the upcoming events page.
 Appointments NOT needed for Saturday or Sunday

 Our major fundraisers in support of Symphony Nova Scotia, the NS Youth Orchestra etc. are our Giant Book Sales.
 We are very proud to tell you that our first book sale was in 1962 so we have been holding them for over 60 years.
-Currently, we hold two book sales each year, these take place in the Maritime Hall, Halifax Forum, where for two days each spring and fall we have well over fourteen thousand gently-used books for sale, along with some CDs and DVDs.
-All books have been priced and sorted into over 30 different categories including Classics, Fiction, non-Fiction, Rare & Collectable, Art & Music, Mystery, Science Fiction, History, Poetry, Plays, Children & Youth, etc. – please see the section on donating books for more details.
-For information on donating books (CDs and DVDs) please go to the “Donation” section of this web site.
+Currently, we hold two book sales each year, these take place in the Maritime Hall, Halifax Forum, where for two and a half days each spring and fall we have about fourteen thousand gently-used books for sale.
+All books have been priced and sorted into over 30 different categories including Classics, Fiction, non-Fiction, Rare & Collectable, Art & Music, Mystery, Science Fiction, History, Poetry, Plays, Children & Youth, etc. We rely on the generosity of the public to donate these books – for information on how to do so please go to the “Donation” section of this web site.

 In the past we have held events such as Fashion Shows, Tea and Sales, Antique Road Shows and raffles.